Belinda here : )

 Also nice to mention a big thank you to Te Araroa Trust, Department of Conservation, private land owners, TA volunteers, Rob (ex TAT CEO) and Judith who tirelessly offers helpful information - as do many others - through the facebook pages.
 A big thanks.

 Soooo….things to say….well, I could go on forever but ‘not wanting to do that’, I can think of a few things that I would like to share.
 One of the highlights for me was how everyday was so different and, almost inevitably, it was nothing at all how you had imagined it would be.
-You just never knew what was around the corner!!
+You just never knew what was around the corner or at the top of the hill!!
 I am so appreciative and grateful that Anthony chose to write a comprehensive blog that covered our hike and from these daily blogs, we will forever be able to recall and see how each day went.
 I know there are heaps and heaps of photos (I’m the guilty one there) but…...why not.
 We both felt the blog was our way of recording our adventure and if it was interesting and useful for other people, then that was all good too.

 From the beginning, to help us with the mindset of what we wanted to do, we had a couple of guidelines.